Taking your prescription

 venues

 Medical cannabis patients have the same rights as any other patient with a disability or medical condition.
-Know your rights — and what to do if they're not respected.
+Know your rights, and what to do if they are not respected.

-Many patients have been unlawfully refused entry to venues due to their prescription.
-This is illegal.
-Medical cannabis was legalised on prescription in the UK on 1 November 2018.
-Venues and security staff may simply be unaware of the law — but that does not make refusal legal.
+Many patients have been unlawfully refused entry to venues because of their prescription.
+This is against the law.
+Medical cannabis was made legal on prescription in the UK on 1 November 2018.
+Venues and security staff may simply not know the law, but that does not make refusal legal.

 Your Legal Rights